January Footage Highlights

 “I’ve been working on seabird issues in Iceland for a couple of years so I came across the practice quite early on, but finding someone doing it and willing to be photographed took a while.
 My daughter lives in Iceland and one of her seabird researcher friends knew Jón’s (the fisherman in the clip) wife.
 So she set up an introduction…”

-Aerial shot of the Gemasolar Thermosolar Plant, Spain.
+Aerial shot of the Gemasolar Thermosolar Plant, Spain, by Milan Radisics

 “This moment, right at the beginning of the year is a strong reminder that we urgently need to find sustainable solutions for conserving the world’s resources.”

-Drone shot passing through rock formation in a cerrado landscape, Matto Grosso, Brazil, filmed by Laurie Hedges.
+Drone shot passing through rock formation in a cerrado landscape, Brazil, by Laurie Hedges

 “The Serra do Roncador (The Snoring Mountains) are a mountain range full of mysticism in the border regions of the Brazilian Amazon and the Savannah like ‘cerrado’ landscape beyond.
 The name comes from the sound emanating from the rocky cliffs at night, through which the wind blows.

-Juvenile goldenrod spider camouflaged on a common hogweed flowerhead, catching a fly, UK.
+Goldenrod spider on hogweed flowerhead catching a fly, by Nick Upton